knacktick/thermostat/README.md

 ### Limits

-Each of the MAX1968 TEC driver has analog/PWM inputs for setting output limits.
+Each MAX1968 TEC driver has analog/PWM inputs for setting output limits.

 Use the `pwm` command to see current settings and maximum values.